SumiSastri/dev-blogs/docs/data-infrastructures/part2-cloud-computing.md

 ---
 layout: default
 title: What is the cloud?
-parent:Data infrastructures and cloud computing
+parent: Data infrastructures and cloud computing
 nav_order: 5
 ---

 # What is the cloud?